 We understand there are different forms and causes of trauma. here is a broad outline.

-Acute trauma is the ‘normal kind of trauma that comes to mind when we hear the term.
+Acute trauma is the ‘normal’ kind of trauma that comes to mind when we hear the term.
 A dramatic event that the person didn’t see coming rocked their world and left them shocked and reeling.
 The event might be a motor vehicle accident, sexual assault, robbery or some other form of criminal violence.
-Treatment of this kind of trauma is frequently relatively brief and efficient since the trauma is constrained to an event or a small period of time.
+Treatment of this kind of trauma is may be relatively brief and efficient since the trauma is constrained to an event or a small period of time.

-In contrast to acute trauma that is discrete and contained in terms of when it happened, developmental trauma occurred as a pattern of behavior and interactions over a long period of time, in childhood.
+In contrast to acute trauma that is discrete and contained in terms of when it happened, developmental trauma occurred as a pattern of behavior and interactions over a long period of time in childhood.
 These patterns aren’t abusive in the way we normally think of that term, but they are still damaging.
-For example, a parent who is not able to reliably regulate their own anxiety, may unintentionally communicate to their child a) that the world is not a safe place, b) being a grown up is a scary thing, and c) that it is the child’s role and responsibility to regulate the parent’s emotions.
-These kinds of dynamics can create trauma effects in the child, such as a distrust of others and apprehension toward ‘being adult’ and an over-developed sense of responsibility for other’s feelings.
+For example, a parent who is not able to reliably regulate their own anxiety may unintentionally communicate to their child a) that the world is not a safe place, b) being a grown up is a scary thing, and c) that it is the child’s role and responsibility to regulate the parent’s emotions.
+These kinds of dynamics can create trauma effects in the child, since the child – using child’s logic will feel in grave danger because the adult isn’t reliable.
+This may show up in adulthood as a distrust of others and apprehension toward ‘being adult’ and an over-developed sense of responsibility for other’s feelings.
 Not the recipe for a full and abundant life.
 This creates a few challenges for trauma treatment.
 The individual may not immediately recognize that the behaviors and interactions were dysfunctional, because the person wouldn’t know anything different.

 Childhood abuse can take a variety of forms: some obvious and some more subtle.
 Obvious abuse like physical violence and sexual exploitation need no explanation.
 Other forms of childhood abuse such as verbal violence, emotional manipulation and emotional neglect can be equally damaging, but more difficult to recover from since the wounds aren’t apparent.